Sceptre/sceptre-cdk-handler/README.md

 _So why use CDK and Sceptre together?_ Because CDK provides excellent template generation capabilities and Sceptre will gladly use those.
-Furthermore, Sceptre has the ability to easily wire together an entire environment _regardless of how that environment's CloudFormation templates are Generated._ Thus, Sceptre will happily (and fairly intuitively) deploy (and "wire together") stacks developed in vanilla CloudFormation YAML/JSON, templates augmented with Jinja2, Troposphere-generated templates, AWS SAM templates, and CDK constructs.
+Furthermore, Sceptre has the ability to easily wire together an entire environment _regardless of how that environment's CloudFormation templates are generated._ Thus, Sceptre will happily (and fairly intuitively) deploy (and "wire together") stacks developed in vanilla CloudFormation YAML/JSON, templates augmented with Jinja2, Troposphere-generated templates, AWS SAM templates, and CDK constructs.
 They can be deployed as a coherent environment that